michalorman/michalorman.github.com/_posts/2012-03-27-few-funny-facts-about-java.md

 }
 {% endhighlight %}

 Don't be fooled however.
-It doesn't mean that enum's has `package-private` constructor which can be invoked from other classes within the same package.
+It doesn't mean that enum has `package-private` constructor which can be invoked from other classes within the same package.
 Java specification states clearly: